Pattern analysis in a benthic bacteria-nutrient system: Acknowledgments

-\textbf{Acknowledgement.} I am indebted to H. Uecker, J. Rademacher, S. U. Gerbersdorf, P. Harmand, Uwe Pr\"ufert, and U. Feudel for stimulating and enlightening discussions.
+I am indebted to H. Uecker, J. Rademacher, S. U. Gerbersdorf, P. Harmand, U. Pr\"ufert, M. Herrmann, H. Susanto and U. Feudel for stimulating and enlightening discussions.
 This work is founded by the DFG, the University of Oldenburg, and the University of Bremen.